 Before you go shopping, gather together any paint or fabric swatches that reflect the design of your room, and take measurements of the space.
 Use your current upholstery as an indicator of size (width/length, depth and height) and to help you visualise the proportions.

-You can spend as little as £500 on a new settee, or less than £200 for an armchair, but if you intend to keep it for a number of years, and would be keen to have it reupholstered in the future, then you will need to spend at least twice as much.
+You can easily find a sofa for under £500 and pick up an armchair for less than £200, but if you intend to keep it for a number of years, and would be keen to have it reupholstered in the future, then you will need to spend at least twice as much.
 Cheaper designs may suit if you like to change your furniture regularly, but they won’t offer the quality of those made using traditional methods and the fillings will quickly flatten.